An ENSTA team wins the Energy4Climate 2026 Challenge

 Each student had the opportunity to showcase the skills and experience they gained during gap-year internships or through their dual-degree programs abroad: power plants for Camille Chanut, storage-related issues for Mathilde Roger Estrade, power grid interconnections for Benoit Grandon, and the energy market for Matthew Herr.

 The SustainENSTA team.
-From left to right and bottom to top: Mathilde Roger Estrade, Camille Chanut, Benoit Grandon, and Matthew Herr.
+From left to right and top to bottom: Mathilde Roger Estrade, Camille Chanut, Benoit Grandon, and Matthew Herr.

 “The general engineering program at ENSTA gave us the perfect toolkit and the big-picture perspective needed to tackle these kinds of issues.
 All four of us took the elective course on sustainable energy in our second year, which proved to be crucial in helping us gain a deep understanding of the renewable energy ecosystem and technologies.”